What is Stress Management?

 The Benefits of Low-Zone Living

 The benefits of low zone living are plentiful!
-You’re more creative, more alive, and more able to enjoy small moments of happiness.
+You’ll feel more creative, more alive, and more able to enjoy small moments of happiness.
 Furthermore, you reserve your “high zone stress responses” for times when it’s more appropriate.
 When life and death are not on the line, we do not need chart-topping emotional responses.

 So let’s learn to enjoy the gifts of life and put aside the stresses whenever we can.